Do You Need a SOC 2® Report? Answers to Common SOC 2 Compliance Questions

 Do you need a SOC 2® Type 1 or Type 2 report?

-Once you’ve decided that a SOC 2 report is right for your organization, you have to decide between a Type I and Type II report.
+Once you’ve decided that a SOC 2 report is right for your organization, you have to decide between a Type 1 and Type 2 report.
 This is one of the most important decisions organizations need to make when pursuing SOC 2 compliance.

-Type II audit reports evaluate how well a service organization’s controls perform over a period of time, with a typical audit window of 3-12 months.
-This type of SOC report takes longer to complete and is typically more expensive.
+- Type 2 reports evaluate how well a service organization’s controls perform over a period of time, with a typical audit window of 3-12 months.
+A SOC 2 Type 2 report takes longer to complete and is typically more expensive, but it can provide greater assurance to customers, especially upmarket.

-Many potential customers are rejecting Type I reports, and you’ll likely need a Type II report at some point.
-Opting to complete a Type II report straight away can save you time and money since you’ll only have to undergo one audit.
+Many potential customers are rejecting Type 1 reports, and you’ll likely need a Type 2 report at some point.
+Opting to complete a Type 2 report straight away can save you time and money since you’ll only have to undergo one audit.

-Why should you ask service providers for their SOC 2® reports?
+Why should you ask service providers for their SOC 2® report?

 Security doesn’t start and end with your own company and employees — vendor risk management is an important part of keeping customer data safe.
 If you aren’t completing a security review as part of your vendor selection process, you should be.